fanniespanker/Media-Description-Ontology/README.md

-# Media-Description-Ontology
+# Media Description Ontology (MDO)
-An ontology and vocabulary for describing media of all media, formats, and genres.
+A structured ontology for describing works of all media, formats, and genres.